AWilso76/Process-Monitoring/README.md

 ## Overview
 This script monitors running system processes and flags any that exceed defined CPU or memory thresholds.
-It’s designed to demonstrate proactive **system monitoring and troubleshooting** — key functions for IT Support and Applications Analyst roles.
+It’s designed to demonstrate proactive **system monitoring and troubleshooting**

 ## Features